Management plan compartment 6

 Screen main paths from open heath.

-3) Create a more diverse, structured woodland by 2014.
-Whole wooded area around perimeter of subcompartment.
+6A.3) Create a more diverse, structured woodland.
+All woodland within 6A.
 Clear small glades (0.1 to 0.25 ha) by felling birch.
 Stack logs.
-Burn or stack brash where suitable and leave to regenerate.
+Burn or stack brash where suitable and leave stumps to regenerate.
 Leave standing deadwood where safe.
 Retain fallen deadwood in situ except where it blocks marked paths.

 Generally favour regenerating native species other than birch, protect oak and rowan saplings where necessary by dead hedging.